erajasekar/cs-workshop/PITCHME.md

 ## Quiz: Say True or False

-If you learn programming, you can apply the skills in any domain you choose.<span class="fragment">True</span>
+If you learn programming, you can apply the skills in any domain you choose.<span class="fragment"> - True</span>

 ---